MarianDubei/PlaneCrashesAnalysis/README.md

 User has to enter category to select accidents(year/aircraft/airlines) and define appropriate criteria due to category.
 After analyzing data, program depicts infographics about collected accidents.

 ### Input/Output
-Input: category of accidents and criteria depending on category
+Input: category of accidents and criteria depending on category<br>
 Output: infographics about selected accidents

 ### Structure